apiavare/blog/content/english/article/how-to-pack-your-backpack-properly-for-a-hike.md

 * Long-wear that you need for sleep.
 * Down booties

-These squishy gears create an internal shock-absorption system for your back and you pack which makes comfortable when carrying.
+These squishy gears create an internal shock-absorption system for your back and your pack which makes comfortable when carrying.

 ### Core Zone